 I like to make my T-tops on this machine, which are simple short sleeved tops with a jewel neckline.
 I'll choose a very pretty shade of yarn, and maybe something scrumptiously soft, and knit in simple stockinet.

-The 6.5mm model is an LK150 .
+The Silver Reed 6.5mm knitting machine is the LK150 .
 This is my choice for a plastic bed machine.
 It has 150 needles on the bed, The plastic carriage glides smoothly over your knitting because the needles have specially designed roll caps.
 The LK150 also will operate at a 13mm gauge for very large yarns and is indicated thus on the carriage.
 By hand manipulating the needles you can do cables, lace, tuck, slip, fairisle and more.
 This is the top selling knitting machine in the Silver Reed line of machines.
 It is very easy to learn, and pure joy to knit on.
 I rarely, if ever jams.
 The creators did a bang-up job on this machine.
 If you hand knit, the LK150 knitting is a wonderful compliment to your knitting.
 Once you learn what all it can do, you can apply your knowledge of hand knitting, and come up with some of the most amazing designs.

 I love using this gauge of machine for cardigans and long vests.
-It's also great for kids clothes.
+It's also great for kids' clothes.
 Absolutely the best for home decor!

-MY OPINION REGARDING DEALERS:.
-And everyone has their opinion.
+MY OPINION REGARDING DEALERS: And everyone has their opinion.
 Hear mine, listen to others and make the decision for yourself.
 I feel that if you have an active, knowledgeable (see!
 I said active & knowledgeable) dealer close by, you should buy from her.
 She will support you through your first projects and lead you into advanced levels of knitting.
-You may save $100 by buying mail-order, but the frustration of not having a trusted professional to show you through challenging techniques is JUST NOT worth it.
-Lessons could run anywhere from $100-$200 and up for a full range.
+Dealers are the people of support knit club meetings and doing large seminars.
+We need them!

 Angelika